HL7-DaVinci/CDS-Library/CQLCookbook.md

 define function myFunction(parameter1 parameter1_type, parameter2 parameter2_type, ...)
 //  Describe logic here
 ```
-*Note: function headers do not necesarily need to contain parameters.*
+*Note: Function headers do not necesarily need to contain parameters.*

 The header is again succeeded by a flow of logical arguments.
 These arguments can then be accessed by simply calling the function elsewhere in the CQL Library.